Elia1996/Elia1996/README.md

 - 👋 Hi, I’m @Elia1996
+- 💪 I was born in the countryside and have never missed a grape harvest, this is the family winery https://chieliso.com/, I really know what real hard work is.
 - 🐍 Sorry, I'm a Pythonista to the core since 7 years.
 - 👀 I’m interested in Electronic world (both Analog and Digital), in Programming (Python, c, c++, Bash) , in all kind of automatization
 - 🌱 I’m currently learning fast Typing, Mind Map, fault tolerant system